codypearce/css-questions/README.md

 | /api/v1/:id    | Returns specific question  | [cssquestions.io/api/v1/13](http://cssquestions.io/api/v1/13)         |
 | /api/v1/random | Returns random question    | [cssquestions.io/api/v1/random](http://cssquestions.io/api/v1/random) |

 ## Why

 I was frustrated that searching "CSS questions" returned a bunch of "Top 5-20 CSS questions" blog posts with questions that rarely asked actual CSS Questions.
 I thought a resource with more questions that focused soley on CSS might be useful.

+## Contributing

+New questions, better wording, and other fixes are all welcome.
+Many questions were written in a short time period and could use review.

+All questions are stored in `data/questions`